 27. Nottingham Water Sport Centre

-The Nottingham Water Sports Centre has a summer pass for just £20 this year to enjoy all their fantastic activities, including Sky Trail, Mini Golf, Archery Combat & Lagoon Flat Water Activities.
+The Nottingham Water Sports Centre is a great place to get outdoors and enjoy all their fantastic activities, including Sky Trail, Mini Golf, Archery Combat & Lagoon Flat Water Activities.

 Amongst 270 acres of country park, it is a beautiful day out for all the family, and great as a staycation too thanks to their fantastic campsite with camping and glamping options.